Career Definition for a Fish and Game Warden

 Probation Officer and Correctional Treatment Specialist

 These officers and specialists normally earn bachelor's degrees in criminal justice, social work or behavioral science; some employers require additional exams and a master's degree.
 These professionals might work in institutions or high-crime areas, working with offenders to help keep them from committing additional crimes.
-Four percent job growth was expected during the 2014-2024 decade, for these occupations that paid an annual median wage of $49,360 in 2015, according to the BLS.
+Six percent job growth was expected during the 2016-2026 decade for these occupations that paid an annual median wage of $51,410 in 2017, according to the BLS.

 Security guards sometimes find employment with a high school education, but many employers seek those with degrees in criminal justice or police science; those who carry guns normally are required to register with the state.
-This job involves protecting properties from theft, terrorism, vandalism, or other types of illegal activities.
-The BLS predicted average employment growth of 5% from 2014-2024.
-In 2015, the BLS also reported median earnings of $24,680 per year.
+This job involves protecting properties from theft, terrorism, vandalism or other types of illegal activities.
+The BLS predicted average employment growth of 6% from 2016-2026.
+In 2017, the BLS also reported median earnings of $26,900 per year.